Liebeck/ArgMining/README.md

 ## Requirements
 - Docker
-- Download the THF corpus in the following format from XX and place it into /data
+- Download a tagged version of the THF corpus from *http://lager.cs.uni-duesseldorf.de/NLP/argmining/THF.ZIP* and extract it into /data

 ## Sentence-level scripts
 ### cross_validation.py